St Mary Redcliffe: Since World War II

 Following the bells hundredth birthday in 2003, the bells have received attention several times on both a minor and major basis.
 In 2009, the 9th bell was rehung on a new and larger wheel to make it easier to ring; the wheel it had been provided with in 1903 appeared to suit better the weight of the old ninth rather than the one that was recast.
 The frame containing the extra treble was moved slightly to improve the place the rope falls in the circle, and it too was given a new wheel.
 In 2012, the 8th bell, which had been cast in 1763 by Thomas Bilbie, was retired, being both underweight and poor in tone to the more modern Taylor bells around it.
 John Taylor & Co were selected to cast a new bell to replace it, and had to scan the surrounding bells with a laser to get an accurate shape, as the 1903 shape Taylor's had used at the time of their recasting was no longer in use.

-The new bell was cast to celebrate the Diamond Jubilee of Queen Elizabeth II and following its tuning, it weighed some 15 and a half long cwt (790 kg), over 250 kg heavier than its predecessor and was hung in the spring of 2013.
-At the same time, the wheels of the sixth, seventh and eighth were rejigged: the sixth received the wheel that had been on the seventh, the seventh received that of the old eighth and the new eighth received the wheel formerly on the ninth prior to 2009.
+The new bell was cast to celebrate the Diamond Jubilee of Queen Elizabeth II and following its tuning, it weighed some 15 and a half cwt (790 kg), over 250 kg heavier than its predecessor, and was hung in the spring of 2013.
+At the same time, the wheels of the sixth, seventh and eighth were rejigged: the sixth received the wheel that had been on the seventh, the seventh received that of the old eighth and the new eighth received the wheel on the ninth until 2009.
 The old eighth bell was hung on steel girders above the ringing peal, for chiming.
-The last major piece of work to the bells in recent times was when in 2017, the fittings were dismantled and together with the frame, were repainted into Taylor's standard red livery.
+The last major piece of work to the bells in recent times was in 2017, when the fittings were dismantled and, together with the frame, were repainted in Taylor's standard red livery.
 The bells remain the sixth heaviest ring of bells (but fifth heaviest ring of twelve) in the world.
 They are also the heaviest ring of bells in a parish church.

 The bells are considered one of the finest rings of bells in existence, with visiting bands of ringers coming from across the British Isles and beyond to ring them.
 There have been more than 300 full peals rung on the bells since the first in 1768; the St Mary Redcliffe Guild of Ringers attempts several full peals on the bells a year, normally to mark national events, most recently, the State Funeral of Queen Elizabeth II in September 2022.